floriankraemer/floriankraemer.github.io/_posts/2024-02-28-Use-Case-Tables.markdown

 ## Experience

 In my role as an architect in this company I had no power to introduce new workflows for the product managers, so the adoption of this proposed standard was voluntarily.
 However, in general the initiative was appreciated and the PMs started using it but not all wanted to play by the rules and considered the strictness as too time consuming and even dumbed down the table.
-The result for those PMs was lower quality and ambiguous tables and therefore limited value.
+The result for those PMs was a less ambiguous and therefore less useful table.

 If you don't want to use the suggested rules in this article it is perfectly fine, but it is highly recommended to have a strict set of your own rules to remove ambiguity from the process.
 If applied correctly and people agree and follow the rules, this format can be a great utility to communicate use cases.